 Learn about actigraphy's advantages/disadvantages over other sleep assessment methods, clinically-relevant actigraphic measures, history, clinical indications (specifically focused on sleep medicine), and limitations.

-We reverse-engineered the algorithm for the Philips Actiwatch 2 and found that an affordable, consumer wearable such as Vivosmart 4 can reproduce the results from a more expensive, medical-grade actigraphic device.
+We studied the algorithm for the Philips Actiwatch 2 and found that an affordable, consumer wearable such as Vivosmart 4 can reproduce the results from a more expensive, medical-grade actigraphic device.